 The cases reported in this update continue to reflect the fact that IC misclassification cases cut across virtually all industries.
 Below are IC misclassification cases from such diverse industries as insurance, ride-sharing, restaurant, and the home heating and alarm industries.
-A Forbes article entitled “Is Your Company on the Independent Contractor Hit List,” written by a co-publisher of this blog and posted last June by Daniel Fisher, a senior editor at Forbes, lists 13 industries as being “in the crosshairs of [federal] regulatory agencies” and another nine industries being specifically targeted by one state, New York, which published a list of industries with the “highest incidence of worker misclassification.”
+A Forbes article entitled “Is Your Company on the Independent Contractor Hit List,” written by the publisher of this blog and posted last June by Daniel Fisher, a senior editor at Forbes, lists 13 industries as being “in the crosshairs of [federal] regulatory agencies” and another nine industries being specifically targeted by one state, New York, which published a list of industries with the “highest incidence of worker misclassification.”
 The Forbes article also lists 22 industries “hit” by class action lawsuits.

 In the Courts (5 cases)